enyone/web-clipper/README.md

 PHP script wich allows you to create dashboard-like page displaying parts from different web pages

+Used primarily to scrape luch food data from various restaurant pages.
+See working demo at http://jklfood.enymind.fi/

 #### Using web-clipper ####

 `parse.php` handles the parsing itself creating a html-document with specified amount of columns